 - Pop the Cadbury’s Creme Eggs in the fridge for an hour or so before cutting, it will make them less gooey.

-- When whipping the cream, be sure to watch it very carefully.
+- When whipping the double cream, be sure to watch it very carefully.
 It should be just forming soft floppy peaks, but still hold it’s shape.
-Too running and the cheesecake will be sloppy, too stiff and it will be too dense.
+Too running and the no bake cheesecake will be sloppy, too stiff and it will be too dense.

 - Do sift the icing sugar, it will give a much smoother texture to the cheesecake.
 Don’t ignore this as I normally do!